Awards and Honors

 The Legacy Award honors those who have made a profound and lasting impact on the field of respiratory care in Illinois.

-Recipients of this award have devoted their careers to advancing the profession, mentoring future leaders, and ensuring high standards of education and patient care.
+Recipients have devoted their careers to advancing the profession, mentoring future leaders, and ensuring high standards of education and patient care.
 Their contributions continue to shape and inspire the next generation of respiratory therapists.

 James E Jensen, BA, RRT-NPS — 2025 ISRC Legacy Award Recipient